kyma-project/istio/docs/user/troubleshooting/03-10-503-no-access.md

 #### **Kyma Dashboard**

-1. Go to the `istio-system` Namespace.
+1. Go to the `istio-system` namespace.
 2. In the **Workloads** section, select **Pods**.
 3. Use the search function to filter for all Pods labeled with `app=istio-ingressgateway`.
 4. To trigger the recreation of their configuration, delete each of the displayed Pods.